shadikkhan/langgraph-adaptive-education/README.md

 # Explain Like I'm 10 🎓

-An intelligent, age-adaptive educational platform powered by **LangGraph** workflows and **Ollama LLM** that generates personalized explanations for any topic based on the user's age and comprehension level.
+An intelligent, age-adaptive educational platform powered by **LangGraph** workflows and **local Ollama LLM** that generates personalized explanations for any topic based on the user's age and comprehension level.

+> **Note**: This project uses **local Ollama** for running the language model.
+All AI processing happens on your machine - no cloud API calls required.

 ## 🌟 Project Overview